Joining together to bridge the gaps in feline health

 Through publications, education, and thriving relationships with other organizations, the AAFP engages the veterinary community and its members by facilitating the exchange of scientific data and ideas.
 The AAFP is a “purrfect” fit as an affiliate organization to Winn as demonstrated by our joint scholarship.

-Winn Feline Foundation (Winn) and the American Association of Feline Practitioners (AAFP) are partnering again in 2017 to provide a two scholarships for a 3rd or 4th year veterinary students enrolled in an accredited veterinary college or school in the United States or Canada.
-The two $2500 awards will be based upon academic achievement, financial need, leadership, and dedication to and excellence in the study of feline medicine, health and welfare.
-One $2,500 scholarship will be available for a veterinary student with a feline practice interest and the second $2,500 scholarship for a veterinary student with a clinical scientific research interest.
+Winn Feline Foundation (Winn) and the American Association of Feline Practitioners (AAFP) partnered again in 2017 to provide a two scholarships for a 3rd or 4th year veterinary students enrolled in an accredited veterinary college or school in the United States or Canada.
+The two $2500 awards are based upon academic achievement, financial need, leadership, and dedication to and excellence in the study of feline medicine, health and welfare.
+One $2,500 scholarship was available for a veterinary student with a feline practice interest and the second $2,500 scholarship for a veterinary student with a clinical scientific research interest.

 To learn more about this leading feline-dedicated organization, visit catvets.com and Winn's support of the AAFP's Cat Friendly Practice® Program.